cameronmore/portfolio/PsychProject/ReadMe.md

 ### 1. PsychoAnalysis.py

-This is the core data analytic file where I used various libraries to find patterns in the dataset.
+This is the core data analytic file where I used various Python libraries to find patterns in the dataset.

 ### 2. PsychData.csv and AlterPsychData.csv